loganlITL/chrome_driver_updater/readme.txt

 there are some parts in which are incomplete as of 2\13\24
 - api access and download of correct chromedriver version
 - proper organization of code into clear methods

+DATE: 2/20/24
+finished functionality, downloads the chromedriver.exe to the downloads folder. try and excepts included to handle errors gracefully cleaned up code and elimnated excess print lines and unnessecary lines